alpaka-group/llama/documentation/pages/user/views.rst

 It is trivial to copy a view from one memory region to another if mapping and size are identical.
-However if the mapping differs, in most of the cases only pointwise copy operations will be possible as the memory patterns are probably not compatible.
+However if the mapping differs, in most of the cases only elementwise copy operations will be possible as the memory patterns are probably not compatible.
 There is a small class of remaining use cases where the mapping is the same, but the size of the view is different or mappings are very related to each other (e.g. both using struct of array, but one time with,